jerryjazzz/world-app/README.md

-# Hybrid Application for connecting places and people
+# Hybrid App for connecting people and cities.

 Web Repository built using <b>Ionic 1/AngularJS 1</b>.